nradulovic/neon-eds/README.md

     threads are added to scheduler's ready queue.
 * Hardware support for efficient schedulers algorithm execution.

-### Thread
+### Task

-A thread is a function with the following prototype:
+A task is a function with the following prototype:

-        void function(void * stack)
+        void function(struct ntask * ctx, void * arg)

-Each thread **must return** after some defined time.
-When the thread returns it leaves the CPU time for other threads to execute.
-Ideally, threads are written as finite state machines which by definition are always returning.
+Each task **must return** after some defined time.
+When the task returns it leaves the CPU time for other tasks to execute.
+Ideally, tasks are written as finite state machines which by definition are always returning.

-During the thread execution interrupts are allowed.
+During the task execution interrupts are allowed.

-The argument to thread function is always the stack pointer which was given during the thread creation process.
-This gives the ability to write parametrized thread functions.
+The arguments to task function is always the task context structure and an argument pointer which was given during the task creation process.
+This gives the ability to write parametrized task functions.

 # Using Event Driven System